 After their children left for college, Emad and Bahareh decided in 2017 to move back to Iran.
 He reportedly worked in a senior role at Sarava, an Iran-based venture-capital and holding company that made investments in Iran’s technology sector.
 After Emad’s arrest, Sarava claimed that his employment had ended in May of 2018.
 The firm added that the charges against him were unconnected to his service and that he could not have viewed information about the firm’s clients or the companies Sarava invested in.

-In March 2018, about 20 members of Iran’s Islamic Revolutionary Guard Corps (IRGC) entered the Shargis’ home and arrested Emad, according to the Iran Prison Atlas run by the nonprofit United for Iran.
+On April 23, 2018, over a dozen agents of the authorities entered the Shargis’ home and arrested Emad,.
 There are conflicting reports about whether Bahareh was also arrested.
-The IRGC also seized the Shargis’ passports and electronic equipment.
+The regime also seized the Shargis’ passports and electronic equipment.

-As noted below, Emad was released from prison in November 2018 and cleared of all charges by Tehran’s Revolutionary Court in late 2019.
-However, the regime-held on to Emad’s passport, and a news story wrongly reported that the Shargis were arrested again.
+As noted below, Emad was released from prison in December 2018 and cleared of all charges by Tehran’s Revolutionary Court in late 2019.
+However, the regime held on to Emad’s passport, and a news story wrongly reported that the Shargis were arrested again.
 The court also summoned him for three hearings during 2020.